mxagar/census_model_deployment_fastapi/README.md

 - Evaluation metrics, data slicing
 - Bias and ethical issues (morel fairness)

+### FastAPI Application: API

+:construction: To be done...

 ### Census Model Library

+:construction: To be done...

+### Testing with Pytest

+:construction: To be done...

 ### Continuous Integration with Github Actions